xudong963/papers/README.md

 - [x] LpBound: Pessimistic Cardinality Estimation using ℓp-Norms of Degree Sequences
 - [ ] Improving Unnesting of Complex Queries
 - [ ] Beyond Quacking: Deep Integration of Language Models and RAG into DuckDB
+- [ ] Unity Catalog: Open and Universal Governance for the Lakehouse and Beyond